ihtishaamulhaq/MachineLearning/README.md

-in this repositories i will perform statistical machine learning algorithm on iris dataset.
+In this repository, I will perform statistical machine learning algorithm on Sklearn Datasets.